arcmite/arc-website/docs/guides/install-setup/installation/installing-cm.md

 :::

 :::info Should I upgrade?
-If you’re just looking to play and mod AC casually, **Lite is more than enough**.
+If you’re just looking to play and mod AC casually, the lite version is more than enough.
 Upgrade only if you're managing servers or working heavily with advanced modding setups.
 :::

 ## Installation